eoscostarica/sample-nodeos-configs/producer-node-lab.md

 ### 2. Get Node Info

-To check if the node is running there is two main approaches, the first option is to get the information from terminal with `cleos get info` and the second option is to query `http://127.0.0.1:8888/v1/chain/get_info` from the browser, both of them require the action of a specific plugin.
+To check if the node is running there are two main approaches, the first option is to get the information from the terminal with `cleos get info` and the second option is to query `http://127.0.0.1:8888/v1/chain/get_info` from the browser, both of them require the action of a specific plugin.

+--> Well you also can see the log messages in the execution terminal...

 The output information is as follow: